-A down payment is an initial non-refundable payment that is paid upfront for the purchase of a high-priced item – such as a car or a house – and the remaining payment is paid by obtaining a loan from a bank or financial institution.
+A down payment is an initial non-refundable payment that is paid upfront for purchasing a high-priced item – such as a car or a house – and the remaining payment is paid by obtaining a loan from a bank or financial institution.
 Since the customer is paying a portion of the purchase price upfront, it gives the lending institution a sense of security.

-A down payment is primarily used for real estate purchases, where homebuyers pay 5%-20% of the total value of the purchase price, and the balance is covered by the bank, or any financial institution, in the form of a mortgage.
+A down payment is primarily used for real estate purchases, where homebuyers pay 5%-20% of the total value of the purchase price.
+The balance is covered by the bank, or any financial institution, in the form of a mortgage.
 A down payment is also common in car purchases.

-- A down payment can also impact the buyer if the price of the property goes down in the future, as the buyer may incur a loss while selling the property.
+A down payment can also impact the buyer if the property’s price goes down in the future, as the buyer may incur a loss while selling the property.